 If patients have hyporeflexia and predominantly distal muscle weakness, particularly with distal sensory deficits or paresthesias, suspect polyneuropathy.

 If patients have difficulty climbing stairs, combing hair, and standing up with predominantly proximal muscle weakness and intact sensation, suspect myopathy.

-Physical therapy is usually helpful in improving strength no matter what the cause is.
+Physical therapy is usually helpful in improving strength for all causes of weakness.